 For businesses that think the current scrutiny only applies to the big boys, they need to think again.
 A mid-sized business (MSB) might escape the media spotlight and may not be directly affected by wider international initiatives ( as an example) but MSBs need to adopt similar approaches to their tax strategy and governance – and quickly.

-Good tax strategy and governance shouldn’t be adopted just because HMRC is checking – although our experience indicates this is happening more regularly to mid-sized businesses – it needs to be adopted because it's good business practice, and is vital if the UK is to become a vibrant economy.
+Good tax strategy and governance shouldn’t be adopted just because HMRC is checking – although our experience indicates this is happening more regularly to mid-sized businesses – it needs to be adopted because it's good business practice.
 Tax shouldn't drive behaviour but it needs to be considered and considered early.
 The sooner you adopt good tax strategy and governance, the sooner it will embed into your processes and procedures, and the risk of being caught out reduces.

 So what do you need to do to ensure you have good tax strategy and governance in place?